NeuroanatomyAndConnectivity/NYC-Q/README.md

 NYC-Q
 =====

 The New York Cognition Questionnaire, data, and code.
+The coresponding paper is in review.